MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 - Modernize the desktop and application virtualization environment for the cloud.
 - Take advantage of existing [Microsoft 365 licenses](/azure/virtual-desktop/prerequisites#operating-systems-and-licenses) with Azure Virtual Desktop.
 - Improve the security of corporate data while providing service to remote and hybrid users.
-- Optimize the new environment for cost and enterprise scale growth.
+- Optimize the new environment for cost and enterprise-scale growth.

 These goals support the decision to use Azure Virtual Desktop and validate it as the best migration method for Contoso.